 Tobias is an open source enthusiast and has spent many years trying to bring something good to the community.
 He is a Symfony core team member, co-host of the Sound of Symfony podcast, and an organizer of Swedish PHP meetups.
 He maintains projects like httplug.io, guzzle, buzz, Puli, Assert, and many more.
 He is also involved with the PHP-FIG by writing a PSR for HTTP clients.

-Nacho works as developer and trainer at Limenius, company that he co-founded.
+Nacho works as developer and trainer at Limenius, a company that he co-founded.
 He has been involved in the Symfony community for a long time.
-During the last years he has been enjoying his work with React and React Native as if it was his first day in this profession.
-He is author of ReactBundle, React Sandbox, and Liform.
+During the last years, he has been enjoying his work with React and React Native as if it was his first day in this profession.
+He is the author of ReactBundle, React Sandbox, and Liform.
 He is also an organizer of the conference React Alicante.

 Nicolas works at SensioLabs as CTO for the Blackfire.io.
 He started sending pull requests to Symfony at the end of 2013 and, since nobody told him to stop, he ended up becoming a core team member and a top-ranking contributor.
-He likes figuring out how to take the most out of the PHP engine, optimizing CI matrices and removing lines of code.
+He likes figuring out how to take the most out of the PHP engine, optimizing CI matrices, and removing lines of code.

 Even older digital watches would outperform Stefan's first computer.
-He has been an IT consultant for over 20 years, holds an academic degree in computer science, is the author of several textbooks, and a university lecturer on professional web development.
+He has been an IT consultant for over 20 years, holds an academic degree in computer science, is an author of several textbooks, and a university lecturer on professional web development.
 He spends his free time playing electric guitar and researching agile home improvement.

 Luka is passionate about being a developer, teacher, and mentor to the newcomers into the world of programming.
 He works for Code4Hire, a remote team of software engineers, and is one of the organizers of the WebCamp Zagreb conference.
 He enjoys playing and watching sports that Croatians find odd and unpopular.